My Imperfect Good Dad & My Perfect Good Father

 HALLELUJAH!
 WHAT A SAVIOR!

 God is faithful.
 God is good.
 He is just.
-He's sovereign.
-He always knows best.
+He is sovereign.
+He always knows the right way to make wrong things right.

-He is perfectly precise in His timing, and He's impeccable in His ways.
+He's perfectly precise in His timing and impeccable in His ways.

-His Word is always true, always trustworthy, always worth waiting on.
+The promises of His Word—always true, always trustworthy, always at work—are always worth waiting on.

-And He is always about a much bigger picture than you or I could ever imagine, one that encompasses way more than your small life or mine.
+He is always about a much bigger picture than you or I could ever imagine, a picture that encompasses so much more than our limited understanding.

-So, like the saints of old, throughout century after century, have done, you and I must keep lifting our "eyes toward the hills" and keep calling out to THE ONE WHO BREAKS OPEN THE WAY, on behalf of that soul we so long to see saved.
+So, like the saints of old, throughout century after century, have done, you and I must keep on keeping on.
+We must keep lifting our "eyes toward the hills," and crying out to THE ONE WHO BREAKS OPEN THE WAY, for the soul we so long to see saved.

-Though the discouragement is tempting and the defeat seems inevitable.
+Though discouragement is tempting and defeat seems inevitable. . .

 Because the Great Magistrate is hearing.